kiet8112006/olist-data-analysis/README.md

 GROUP BY product_category_name
 HAVING COUNT(*) > 1;
 ```
+Result:
-The query returns any category names that appear more than once.
+The query returned 0 rows, indicating that no duplicate category names exist.
 Conclusion:
 Each Portuguese category name should appear only once in the translation table.
 If duplicates exist, they could lead to ambiguous category mappings during joins with the products table.

 #### Category Name Validation
 To examine all unique category names stored in the translation table.
 sql query:
 ```sql
 SELECT DISTINCT product_category_name